How to Start a Publishing Company in 2024

 Also, consider setting up a PayPal account for online transactions.

-Set up an accounting system
+5. Set up an accounting process

 Stifle that yawn, because this is an important, can’t-be-overlooked step!
 Whether you’re using a free resource like Google Sheets, a paid tool like Quickbooks, or outsourcing accounting work to a professional, nailing your bookkeeping practices down from the start is essential.
 It will help you track which of your efforts are paying off and ensure you have a record of all expenses which will be handy for tax write-offs.